GD & TOP

-GD & TOP was a South Korean hip-hop/pop duo formed by G-Dragon and T.O.P, the rappers of the K-pop boy band Big Bang in 2010.
+GD & TOP is a South Korean hip-hop/pop duo formed by G-Dragon and T.O.P, the rappers of the K-pop boy band Big Bang in 2010.
 The release of their first album, GD & TOP (2010) was a commercial success becoming one of the best selling albums of the year in South Korea, and spawning the top-five hits "High High", "Oh Yeah", and "Knock Out" on the Gaon Digital Chart.
-After a five year hiatus, they released the single "Zutter", which peaked at number two on the Gaon Digital Chart.
+After a five-year hiatus, they released the single "Zutter", which peaked at number two on the Gaon Digital Chart.

 History

 2010–2011: Formation and first album

 YG Entertainment announced the a sub-unit between G-Dragon and T.O.P under the name "GD & TOP" in November 2010, and to release an album with the same name.
 The duo held a worldwide premiere showcase for their album at Times Square in Yeongdeungpo of Seoul, which was also broadcast live on YouTube.
 The album was released on Christmas Eve, and debuted at number one on the Gaon Chart with pre-orders of 200,000 copies.
 By the end of 2010 the album had surpassed 130,000 copies sold in a week, becoming the fifth best-selling album of the year.
 As of 2015 the album sold 200,000 copies.

 To promote their album, G.Dragon and T.O.P released three music videos for the tracks "High High", "Knock Out", and "Baby Goodnight".
 "High High" was released first, then "Baby Goodnight."
 However, due to the song being banned twice for being too explicit, the release of the music video for their song "Don't Go Home" was postponed till late June 2011.
 The singles attained commercial successes, topping the online music charts in South Korea.
 In the Gaon Digital Chart, "Oh Yeah!" peaked at number two, "High High" at number three, while "Knock Out" and "Don't Go Home" peaked at number five and eleven, respectively.